IIHF European Champions Cup: European Cup (1965–1997)

 The European Cup, also known as the Europa Cup, was a European ice hockey club competition for champions of national leagues which was contested between 1965 and 1997.

+Medals 1965-1996 (Including Precursors)

+Note: 11 Editions since 1965/66 to 1977/78 have 2 Semifinalists (Exclude 1973–74 IIHF European Cup and 1977–78 IIHF European Cup).

 European Hockey League (1996–2000)

 The European Hockey League was a European ice hockey club competition which ran between the years 1996 and 2000.

+Medals 1996-2000

 IIHF Continental Cup (1997–present)

 The Continental Cup is an ice hockey tournament for European clubs, begun in 1997 after the discontinuing of the IIHF European Cup.
 It was intended for teams from countries without representatives in the European Hockey League, with participating teams chosen by the countries' respective ice hockey associations.

 IIHF Super Cup (1997–2000)

 The IIHF Super Cup was an ice hockey event played between the champions of the two main European club tournaments at the time; it began in 1997 and ended in 2000.

 Successors

 IIHF Champions Hockey League (2008–2009)

 The Champions Hockey League was conducted by 14 teams of which 12 are in the group stage.
 It replaced the IIHF European Champions Cup in 2008.
 The league was staged for one year only.